Catherine A. Taylor

 Catherine Taylor retired from the Department of Parks and Recreation in February 2014.

-Catherine Taylor is the Division Chief for the Archaeology, History and Museums Division for California State Parks.
-In this capacity, she oversees several statewide programs, including cultural resource management, stewardship, museums and museum collections.
-She also serves as the Department’s Preservation Officer.
+Catherine Taylor was the Division Chief for the Archaeology, History and Museums Division for California State Parks.
+In this capacity, she oversaw several statewide programs, including cultural resource management, stewardship, museums and museum collections.
+She also served as the Department’s Preservation Officer.

-Cathy is a graduate of California State University Sacramento with a BA in History, and is a 1998 graduate of the Museum Management Institute at UC Berkeley sponsored by the Getty Leadership Institute.
-She was most recently honored by the California Preservation Foundation with their 2012 President’s Award for outstanding achievement in historic preservation, and by Resolution of the Sacramento City Council for her major achievements to promote historic preservation and build tourism in the City over the past 22 years.
+Catherine Taylor graduated from California State University Sacramento with a BA in History, and is a 1998 graduate of the Museum Management Institute at UC Berkeley sponsored by the Getty Leadership Institute.
+She was honored by the California Preservation Foundation with their 2012 President’s Award for outstanding achievement in historic preservation, and by Resolution of the Sacramento City Council for her major achievements to promote historic preservation and build tourism in the City over the past 22 years.